 \subsection{DL Compilers}

-Figure \ref{figure:compilerworkflow} gives an overview of DL compilers.
-A DL compiler takes as input DL models.
-These models can be constructed with the help of DL frameworks, such as Tensorflow\cite{tensorflow2} and PyTorch\cite{pytorch}.
-After interpreting the input model's computational graph (will be detailed in the next subsection), the DL compiler converts it into high-level IR.
+DL compiler takes as input DL models.
+These models can be constructed with the help of DL frameworks, such as Tensorflow\cite{tensorflow} and PyTorch\cite{pytorch}.
+After interpreting the computational graph of input model, DL compiler converts it into a high-level IR.
 Each node in the computational graph is represented by one or several IR expressions.
-For instance, the \textit{conv2d} (two-dimensional convolution) node in Figure \ref{figure:compilerworkflow} is represented by $nn.conv2d$ in the high-level IR of TVM.
+For instance, a \textit{conv2d} (two-dimensional convolution) node is represented by $nn.conv2d$ in the high-level IR of TVM.
 DL compilers then optimize the computational graph at the high-level IR.
-For instance, a static subgraph independent of inputs can be optimized through constant folding at IR.
-After optimization, high-level IR is translated into low-level IR for further optimization.
-In this step, a high-level IR expression ({\tt nn.conv2d} in Figure \ref{figure:compilerworkflow}) is expanded into a nested loop of low-level computation instructions.
+For instance, a static subgraph independent of inputs can be optimized through constant folding at the IR.
+After optimization, the high-level IR is translated into the low-level IR for further optimization.
+In this step, a high-level IR expression (e.g., {\tt nn.conv2d}) is expanded into a nested loop of low-level computation instructions.
 Subsequently, low-level optimizations are performed to improve efficiency.
 For instance, loop tiling can be performed at low-level optimization to accelerate the computation of $conv2d$ on a specified hardware device.
-Finally, low-level IR is translated into deployable code for diverse hardware using traditional compilers and platforms.
+Finally, the low-level IR is translated into deployable code for diverse hardware using traditional compilers and platforms.

-\subsection{Computational Graph and High-level IR}
+\subsection{Computational Graph and High-Level IR}